UCSD-ECEMAE-148/148-winter-2025-final-project-team-4/README.md

 - Document the process for setting up DonkeyCar on the RPI 5.
 - Document the process for converting linear (.h5) models into TensorRT directories and Hailo Executable Files (.hef through AIHAT+).
 - Benchmarked performance for 160x120 resolution model across all hardware.
-- Load and integrate Hailo Executable Files into DonkeyCar.
+- Load and integrate Hailo Executable Files (.hef) into DonkeyCar.
+- Create a .h5 to .hef converter in Python
 <hr>

 ## Challenges